crnprasanna/Instacart-delivery-slot-finder/README.md

 2. Ubuntu:

-          sudo ./install_ubuntu.sh
+          sudo ./install_ubuntu.sh # under 'install/' directory
-          **Caution: This tool will auto upgrade chrome to latest version, if not installed on the host pc already
+          **Note : This tool will auto upgrade chrome to latest version, if not installed on the host pc already

 3. Installing python modules:

           pip3 install -r requirements.txt

 # Limitations: